marklee77/ansible-galaxy-sharelatex/README.md

 ========

 The purpose of this role is to install sharelatex to a web server and enable access with nginx.
-This install uses the MySQL backend rather than Postgres.
 The sharelatex server name can be specified by changing the sharelatex_hostname variable in vars/main.yml.

-This has only been trusted on Ubuntu trusty.
-It will not work as-is on precise as sharelatex requires ruby 1.9 and precise uses ruby 1.8 as the system binary.

 Role Variables
 --------------